Developing Protective Behaviours

 5. Recognising Unsafe Situations: Educate children about situations that may pose risks to their safety, such as strangers asking them to keep secrets, offering gifts or treats, or trying to take them away from familiar places without permission.

 6. Safe and Unsafe Secrets: Differentiate between safe and unsafe secrets.
-Emphasize that secrets about surprises (like birthday gifts) are okay, but secrets that make them feel scared, uncomfortable, or confused should never be kept.
+Emphasise that secrets about surprises (like birthday gifts) are okay, but secrets that make them feel scared, uncomfortable, or confused should never be kept.

 7. Online Safety: Teach children about online safety, including the importance of privacy settings, not sharing personal information, and being cautious about interacting with strangers online.